Dark Mode

 • Keep copies of everything: Make copies of your completed form and all supporting documents before submitting them.

-• Update USCIS with changes: Notify USCIS immediately if you change your address after filing your renewal application using Form AR-11, Alien’s Change of Address Card.
+• Update USCIS of any changes: Notify USCIS immediately if you change your address after filing your renewal application using Form AR-11, Alien’s Change of Address Card.

 • Follow up on delays: If you don’t receive a receipt notice within a few weeks of filing, contact USCIS to confirm they received your application.